 Image Source: augustadatastorage

 Employees are one of the most popular ways for cyber criminals to access your data.
-They send phishing emails pretending to be from your company asking for personal information or access to specific files.
+They send phishing emails asking for personal information or access to specific files.

 Well, to the untrained eye, the link might look real, and it’s an easy trap to fall into.
-Therefore, untrained personnel, often falls into these traps.
-As a result raising awareness is critical.
+Hence, raising awareness is critical.

-Remember, educating your employees on cyber attacks prevention and keeping them informed is vital second step.
-Generally, from the latest cyber attacks it is one of the most effective strategies to combat cyber attacks and all forms of data breaches.
+Please remember to educate your employees on cyber attacks prevention and keeping them informed.
+Education is one of the most effective strategies to combat cyber attacks and all forms of data breaches.

 How to prevent